-Whether you’ve already lost one or more teeth or have just been told that a tooth needs to be removed, the impact can be devastating.
-One of the best options modern dentistry offers is a dental implant.
+Whether you’ve already lost one or more teeth, or have just been told that a tooth needs to be removed, the impact can be devastating.
+One of the best options modern dentistry offers is dental implant treatment.

 A dental implant has 3 parts:

 - A post, made from titanium, that is placed into the jaw bone to acts as a tooth root

 - An abutment or connector, also made from titanium, which is placed on top of the post above the bone

 - A crown, usually made from high-grade glass-like material, which is built around the abutment and looks and feels like a natural tooth.

 This procedure is used when more bone is needed in the upper jaw before placing an implant.

 The sinus is a normal space inside the cheekbones behind the bridge of the nose.
 It can be compared to an air filled pocket whose main function is to keep the head lighter and the voice deeper.
 In the events where an implant needs to be placed in the area where the sinuses are (upper premolar and molar location) and there isn’t enough bone to be placed, the lower floor of the sinus can be lifted to add the necessary amount of bone to place an implant.
 This is called a sinus lift.

 Not all implant cases require a lift, reasons for needing a sinus lift include: